Caloferov/Chat-app/README.md

 # Broadcast-system
-Chat app with broadcasting functionality made with jquery and websockets (socket.io)
+Experimental chat app with broadcasting functionality made with jquery and websockets (socket.io)

 #How to run:
 Backend: